 When you’re going “dry” for a month but also want to maintain social activities that usually involve alcohol, like going to the pub with friends, it’s easy to just have a coke or a lemonade (or the great Aussie favourite, lemon-lime bitters).
 But these drinks are full of sugar, so I avoid them.

 The easy alternative is a diet version of these drinks, however a range of scientific research actually points towards artificial sweeteners being just as bad for you as sugar.
-Evidence shows that regular use consumption of sugar-alternatives alters the balance of our gut bacteria.
-Also, consumption of artificial sweeteners can make cells resistant to the insulin we produce (which is essential for the uptake of glucose into cells), leading to both increased blood sugar and insulin levels.
+Your poor body thinks that it’s getting glucose, mobilises its glucose uptake system (insulin) and then gets very disappointed.
+In a nutshell, artificial sweeteners can make cells resistant to the insulin we produce, leading to both increased blood sugar and insulin levels.
+Evidence shows that regularly consuming sugar-alternatives also alters the balance of our gut bacteria.
+Yeah, the M word.
+Microbiome.

 Teas, hot or cold

 I’m British, so nothing beats a cup of English breakfast tea with a dash of milk, except when it’s 30C plus outside, which is most of January and February in Australia.
 Sometimes I’ll make iced tea by steeping peppermint or ginger and lemon tea bags for a really long time, then chilling off in the fridge and drinking later with some ice cubes.
-I’m still not a massive fan.
-T2 do a whole range of tasty sounding teas that are pleasant enough cold if you like that kind of thing.
-I try to steer clear of T2 because I manage to spend $50 on random tea I never actually drink every time I go there.
+I’m still not a massive fan because it reminds me of water in my dog’s bowl.
+Fancy tea shops like T2 do a whole range of tasty sounding teas that are pleasant enough cold if you like that kind of thing.
+I try to steer clear of T2 because I manage to spend $60 on random teas I never actually drink every time I go there.

 Most store bought iced teas are full of sugar, or sugar alternatives.
-I also don’t like them because I think they taste gross so that ends that discussion.
+I also don’t like them because I think they taste gross and smell weird, so that ends that discussion.

 Drink kombucha or kefir